| LEARNING

 works with you to create archaeological analysis

-that are tailored to your specific needs, re-creating the original ancient
+tools that use advanced computer graphics and that are tailored to your specific needs, re-creating the original ancient context of objects and architecture.

-The past happened in 3D, so should our study of it.
-How better to test theories about a site, a building, or an event, than by reproducing the locations as a 3D model so that you can see the past through the eyes of ancient inhabitants?
+Since the past happened in 3D, so should our study of it.
+How better to test theories about a site, a building, or an event, than by reproducing the locations as an interactive computer model so that you can see the past through the eyes of ancient inhabitants? |

 |